- Under all of the federal non-discrimination laws (i.e., Title VII, the ADEA, the ADA,

 covering these statutes has been developed for use.

-- Employers must post Wage-Hour poster no. 1088, which discusses minimum wages, overtime
+- Employers must post a Fair Labor Standards Act poster, which discusses minimum wages, overtime

 and child labor.

 - The Employee Polygraph Protection Act of 1988 separately requires the posting of a

 notice regarding the Act in similar places.